MTC History

 MTC receives a major multi-year grant from the Lila Wallace – Reader’s Digest Fund to support the creation of an extension fund and other audience development initiatives.

-New York Premiere of Absent Friends by Alan Ayckbourn and directed by Lynne Meadow features Gillian Anderson in her professional stage debut.
+New York premiere of Absent Friends by Alan Ayckbourn and directed by Lynne Meadow features Gillian Anderson in her professional stage debut.

 1992

-American Premiere of Alan Ayckbourn’s A Small Family Business, with Brian Murray.
+American premiere of Alan Ayckbourn’s A Small Family Business with Brian Murray.
 It becomes the first MTC production directly produced on Broadway.

 1993